jpsca/jinjax/docs/content/ui/tabs.md

 ## Disabling a tab

 To disable a tab, use the disabled attribute on the `Tab` component.
-Disabled tabs cannot be selected with the mouse, and are also skipped when navigating the tab list using the kbdboard.
+Disabled tabs cannot be selected with the mouse, and are also skipped when navigating the tab list using the keyboard.

 <Callout type="warning">
 Disabling tabs might be confusing for users.
 Instead, I reccomend you either remove it or explain why there is no content for that tab when is selected.